 *Book Now, Pay Later is available for holidays departing at least 6 weeks from the date of booking.
 The remaining holiday balance is payable 6 weeks prior to departure.
 Please note that if you cancel your booking, you will have to pay the Deposit Balance, which includes the Booking fee.
 Book Now, Pay Later cannot be used in conjunction with any other offer.
 Please refer to T&Cs for full details.

-The main attraction for most visitors to Cadgwith is its characteristically Cornish charm - with thatched, whitewashed cottages, old pilchard cellars, and a former lifeboat house.
+The main attraction for most visitors is its characteristically Cornish charm - with thatched, whitewashed cottages, old pilchard cellars, and a former lifeboat house.

 … and if you fancy a scenic or fishing boat trip, then speak to local fisherman Nigel Legge – who featured on the BBC’s Fisherman’s Apprentice with Monty Halls.
 Nigel offers trips around the coastline in his fishing boat Razorbill.